Take the next step on your sailing journey and learn to work as part of a team on a 14-foot RS Quest sailboat.

 - Small boat communications and teamwork

 Topics are introduced on land and then practiced on Mission Bay in a 14' RS Quest dinghy.
-Upon completion of the class you will be qualified to rent the RS Quest on your own so you will be able to keep sailing and practicing your skills after the class ends.
+Upon completion of the class you will be qualified to rent the RS Quest so you will be able to keep sailing and practicing your skills after the class ends.

 Is this the right class for me?

 This is the right class for you if you have completed Basic Sailing at MBAC and are ready for the next step in your sailing journey.
-This class is also well-suited for students who have completed US Sailing Basic Keelboat Level 1 and wish to become eligible to rent the RS Quest at MBAC.
+This class is also well-suited for students who wish to become eligible to rent the RS Quest at MBAC.
 MBAC requires that you bring at least one other person with you to rent a RS Quest, but your passengers do not neet to be qualified to rent at MBAC.

-If you have some sailing experience but have never taken a formal sailing class, we suggest starting with Basic Sailing or Basic Keelboat Level 1.
+If you have some sailing experience but have never taken a formal sailing class, we suggest starting with Basic Sailing.
 Our experience has shown that people who learn to sail informally often have gaps in their knowledge that are best addressed by completing an entry-level class.

-- Prerequisite: MBAC Basic Sailing, MBAC Keelboat Sailing Level 1, or equivalent experience.
+- Prerequisite: MBAC Basic Sailing, MBAC Basic Keelboat Sailing Level 1, or equivalent experience.

 - This class is open to all participants aged 14 and up.